beshu-tech/readonlyrest-docs/elasticsearch.md

     * several hosts:
       * `hosts` (List, required) - list of LDAP server addresses.
 The address should look like this `ldap://[HOST]:[PORT]` or/and `ldaps://[HOST]:[PORT]`
       * `ha` (enum: [`FAILOVER`, `ROUND_ROBIN`], optional, default: `FAILOVER`) - provides high availability strategy for LDAP
-    * auto discovery:
+    * auto-discovery:
       * `server_discovery` (Boolean|YAML object, optional, default: `false`) - for details see [LDAP server discovery section](#ldap-server-discovery)
 * `connection_pool_size` (Integer, optional, default: `30`) - indicates how many connections LDAP connector should create to LDAP server
 * `connection_timeout` (Duration, optional, default: `10 sec`) - instructs connector how long it should wait for the connection to LDAP server
-* `request_timeout` (Duration, optional, default: `10 sec`) - instructs connector how long it should wait for receiving whole response from LDAP server
+* `request_timeout` (Duration, optional, default: `10 sec`) - instructs connector how long it should wait for receiving a whole response from LDAP server
 * `ssl_trust_all_certs` (Boolean, optional, default: `false`) - if it is set to `true`, untrusted certificates will be accepted
 * `ignore_ldap_connectivity_problems` (Boolean, optional, default: `false`) - when it is set to `true`, it allows ROR to function even when LDAP server is unreachable.
 Rules using unreachable LDAP servers won't match.
-By default ROR starts only after it's able to connect to each server
+By default, ROR starts only after it's able to connect to each server
 * `cache_ttl` (Duration, optional, default: `0 sec`) - tells how long LDAP connector should cache queries results (for default see [caching section](#caching))
 * `circuit_breaker` (YAML object, optional, default: `max_retries: 10`, `reset_duration: 10 sec`) - for details see [circuit breaker section](#circuit-breaker)

 #### Caching
-[TBD]
-Caching can be configured per LDAP client (see `ldap1`) or per rule (see `Accept requests from users in group team2 on index2` rule)
+Too many calls made by ROR to our LDAP service can sometimes be problematic (eg. when one LDAP connector is used in many rules).
+The problem can be simply solved by using caching functionality.
+Caching can be configured per LDAP connector or per LDAP rule (see [`ldap_auth`](#ldap_auth), [`ldap_authentication`](#ldap_authentication), [`ldap_authorization`](#ldap_authorization) rules).
+By default cache is diabled.
+We can enabled it by set `cache_ttl` > `0 sec`.
+In the cache will be stored only results of successful requests - info about authentication result and/or returned LDAP groups for the given credentials.
+When LDAP connector level cache is used any rule that use the connector can take advantage of cached results.
+When we configure `cache_ttl` at LDAP rule level, the results of LDAP calls made by the rule will be stored in cache.
+Other LDAP rules won't have access to this cache.

 #### Circuit Breaker

-The LDAP connector is equipped by default with the circuit breaker functionality.
-The circuit breaker is able to disable connector from sending new requests to the server when it doesn't respond properly.
-After receiving a configured number of failed responses in a row, the circuit breaker feature disables sending new requests by terminating them immediately with exception.
+The LDAP connector is equipped by default with circuit breaker functionality.
+The circuit breaker can disable the connector from sending new requests to the server when it doesn't respond properly.
+After receiving a configured number of failed responses in a row, the circuit breaker feature disables sending new requests by terminating them immediately with an exception.
 After a configurable amount of time, the circuit breaker feature allows one request to pass.
 If it succeeds, CB goes back to normal operation.
 If not, a test request is sent again after a configurable amount of time.
-General description of the concept could be found on [wiki](https://en.wikipedia.org/wiki/Circuit_breaker_design_pattern) and more about specific implementation could be found in [library documentation](https://monix.io/docs/current/catnap/circuit-breaker.html).
+A general description of the concept could be found on [wiki](https://en.wikipedia.org/wiki/Circuit_breaker_design_pattern) and more about specific implementation could be found in [library documentation](https://monix.io/docs/current/catnap/circuit-breaker.html).

-The circuit breaker feature can be customised to adapt to specific needs using the following configuration parameters:
+The circuit breaker feature can be customized to adapt to specific needs using the following configuration parameters:

-* `max_retries` is the number of failed responses in a row which will trigger circuit breaker.
+* `max_retries` is the number of failed responses in a row that will trigger the circuit breaker.
 * `reset_duration` defines how long the circuit breaker feature will block the incoming requests before starting to send one test request. to the LDAP server.

 #### LDAP Server discovery

-It is possible for the LDAP connector to get all LDAP hostnames from DNS server rather than from configuration file.
+The LDAP connector can get all LDAP hostnames from DNS server rather than from the configuration file.
 By default `_ldap._tcp` SRV records are used for that, but any other SRV record can be configured.

 The simplest configuration example of an LDAP connector instance using server discovery is: